-State Records accepts transfers of permanent records which are over 15 years old or no longer needed by your agency or local council.
+State Records accepts transfers of permanent records which are over 15 years old or no longer required for current administrative purposes.

 The records must be identified as permanent in either a Records Disposal Schedule (RDS), covering agency specific records, or in a General Disposal Schedule (GDS) covering common types of records.